itachiCpp/ROV-Path-Planning/README.md

   3: Strong current (−3 — tunable)

-- ** Frontend sliders: epsilon, gamma, alpha, episodes
+- Frontend sliders: epsilon, gamma, alpha, episodes

-- ** PNG render of optimal path
+- PNG render of optimal path

-- ** CSV export of the learned Q-table
+- CSV export of the learned Q-table

-- ** Simple, clean React UI; FastAPI backend
+- Simple, clean React UI; FastAPI backend

 **What this project demonstrates**
-- ** How reinforcement learning can be used for path planning in a hazardous environment (ocean in this case)
+- How reinforcement learning can be used for path planning in a hazardous environment (ocean in this case)

-- ** The effect of hyperparameters on learning and convergence
+- The effect of hyperparameters on learning and convergence

-- ** A full-stack AI app (Python backend + React frontend)
+- A full-stack AI app (Python backend + React frontend)

-- ** Real ROVs use more complex models/sensors; this is an educational, scalable abstraction.
+- Real ROVs use more complex models/sensors; this is an educational, scalable abstraction.

 **Tech Stack**
-- ** Backend: Python, FastAPI, Uvicorn, NumPy, Matplotlib, Pandas
+- Backend: Python, FastAPI, Uvicorn, NumPy, Matplotlib, Pandas

-- ** Frontend: React (CRA), fetch/axios
+- Frontend: React (CRA), fetch/axios

-Runtime: Windows-friendly (works cross-platform)